jeffgbutler/PCFDemos/live-coding-scripts/DotNetCoreRedis.md

     services.AddCloudFoundryActuators(Configuration);
     ```

-1. Modify `Startup.cs`, add the following to the end of the `Configure` method before the `UseMvc` middleware:
+1. Modify `Startup.cs`, add the following to the end of the `Configure` method before the Swagger middleware:

     ```csharp
     app.UseCloudFoundryActuators();